Chart Color Schemes

 Inverell faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.5%, significantly lower than NSW's average of 32.2%.
+The area's university qualification rate is 13.5%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 10.3%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 40.8% of residents aged 15+ holding them - advanced diplomas at 8.4% and certificates at 32.4%.
-Educational participation is high, with 29.8% currently enrolled in formal education: 12.2% in primary, 8.9% in secondary, and 1.9% in tertiary education.
+Vocational credentials are prevalent, with 40.8% of residents aged 15+ holding such qualifications - advanced diplomas at 8.4% and certificates at 32.4%.
+Educational participation is high, with 29.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education